rohanvron/MoviezHub---Online-Movie-Ticket-Booking-App/README.md

 seat without wasting their precious time.
 User friendly Interface also for the admin to add and delete movie information.
-User can get to know different kinds of books that they were unaware of by just searching in the system using keywords
+User can get to know different kinds of books that they were unaware of by just searching in the system using keywords.

-Thank You
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.